What To Put In A Wildfire “Go Bag”

 • Notepad, pens, and markers.

-Choose rolling storage containers like coolers, luggage, or plastic bins for your comprehensive kit.
+Select rolling storage containers, such as coolers, luggage, or plastic bins, for your comprehensive kit.
 These options allow you to carry more items while keeping them portable.
-However, make sure the containers are easy to lift into your vehicle and not too heavy to manage.
+However, maintain a light load for the containers so they can be easily lifted into your vehicle and not be too heavy to manage.
 Avoid overpacking, as it can slow you down during an evacuation.
-Focus on including only the most essential and practical items for convenience and efficiency.
+Focus on including only the essential and practical items for convenience and efficiency.

 Other Items To Consider If Time Permits

-• Light Valuable Items — These items should be easy to carry, and they may include jewelry, family heirlooms, and other items you consider valuable.
+• Light, Valuable Items — These items should be easy to carry and may include jewelry, family heirlooms, and other items you consider valuable.

 • Memorabilia — Family photos and other irreplaceable items.

-• Computer Data — These may include hard drives and disks you may have kept.
+• Computer Data — This may include hard drives and disks that you have kept.
 It is especially important when you work remotely and have certain files at your home office.

 Preparing And Maintaining Your Wildfire Go Bag

 A well-prepared and regularly updated go bag can be a lifesaver during wildfires.
-Here are key tips to ensure your go bag is ready when you need it:
+Here are key tips to help you maintain your go bag so it’s ready when evacuating:

-• Check Your Go Bag At Least Twice A Year — Inspect your go bag at least twice a year to ensure everything is in good condition.
+• Check Your Go Bag at Least Twice a Year — Inspect your go bag at least twice a year to check if everything is in good condition.
 Pay special attention to food and medications, as these have expiration dates.
 Replace expired items and update your bag as your family’s needs change over time.

-• Ensure That There Is Enough Space In Your Bag — Select a go bag that can hold all your necessities, including sufficient food and water.
-Ensure the bag is durable enough to carry everything without risk of breaking or tearing.
+• Maintain Enough Space in Your Bag — Select a go bag that can hold all your necessities, including sufficient food and water.
+The bag should be durable enough to carry everything and minimize the risk of breaking or tearing.

-• Keep Your Go Bag Accessible — Store your go bag in an easily accessible location so you can grab it quickly in an emergency.
+• Keep Your Go Bag Accessible — Store your go bag in a readily accessible location so you can retrieve it quickly in an emergency.
 Some recommended locations are:

 • Home — Keep go bags in a cool, dry place that each family member can easily access.
 Consider having individual bags for each person, placed in their bedrooms or a common area.

-• Work — In case emergency evacuations are declared while you are at work, it is best to have a go bag in your office.
+• Work — In the event of emergency evacuations being declared while you are at work, it is recommended to have a go bag in your office.

 • Vehicle — Store a go bag in your car in case you’re stranded or need to evacuate while you’re on the road.